AlexdeMendoza/BrainZoo/README.md

 # BrainZoo

-Files and code used for de Mendoza et al 2020 "The emergence of the brain non-CpG methylation system in vertebrates".
+Files and code used for de Mendoza, A., Poppe, D., Buckberry, S. et al. "The emergence of the brain non-CpG methylation system in vertebrates".
+Nat Ecol Evol (2021). https://doi.org/10.1038/s41559-020-01371-2

 **Code**